Business Email Compromise (BEC) Attacks and Countermeasures

 Organizations can create policies on the email gateway to enforce this, at least for the most commonly used files such as Microsoft Office files, PDFs, etc.

-User awareness training & Assessments
+User awareness training & assessments

 Authorized Relay for Applications

 Sometimes, email compromise can originate from another breach.
 For example, if threat actors breach the organization and gain access to some servers, which could be production or test servers, they might discover email configurations set up for some business use cases.
-These configurations often exist on-prem Exchange servers, where administrators add the application server’s IP address as a trusted SMTP relay to send email notifications/ health checks.
+These configurations often exist in on-prem Exchange servers, where administrators add the application server’s IP address as a trusted SMTP relay to send email notifications and/or health checks.

-Sender Verification
+Sender verification

 SPF

-SPF stands for (Sender Policy Framework) .By adding an SPF record, you are telling the recipient organization what email infrastructure you are using.
-So, when someone receives an email from you, it will first check where the email is coming from and then check the SPF records to determine where this email is supposed to come from.
+SPF stands for Sender Policy Framework.
+By adding an SPF record, you are telling the recipient organization which email infrastructure you are using.
+So, when someone receives an email from you, it will first check where the email has come from and then the SPF records to determine where this email is supposed to have originated.
 If both match, then the email passes the SPF check.

 DKIM